ssbc/patchwork/README.md

  - You have to follow somebody to get messages from them, so you won't get spammed.
  - Your mail can be public broadcasts or private, and you'll only see replies by people you follow.
  - The datastructure is a global mesh of append-only logs, which can support new types of data (not just "mail").
- - Users are not bound to one server/host (what we call "pubs") and do not have to trust the servers.
+ - Users are not bound to one server/host (what we call "Pubs") and do not have to trust the servers.
- - It's very easy to setup and maintain your own pub.
+ - It's very easy to setup and maintain your own Pub.

-It's better than twitter and facebook because:
+It's better than Twitter and Facebook because:

  - Private messages are end-to-end encrypted, always.
  - The software runs on your device, so there's nobody tracking your browsing.
- - The application-code is FOSS, so you're free to fork or write new applications without a gatekeeper setting terms.
+ - The application code is FOSS, so you're free to fork or write new applications without a gatekeeper setting terms.
  - Data is saved to your disk, and so the application works offline.
- - You can sync directly with friends over the wifi.
+ - You can sync directly with friends over Wi-Fi.

 ## Pubs